DZ Bank

-DZ Bank AG ([deː ˈt͡sɛt baŋk aːɡeː]) is the second largest bank in Germany by asset size and the central institution for around 800 cooperative banks and their around 8,500 branch offices.
-Within the German Cooperative Financial Group, which is one of Germany's largest private sector financial service organizations, DZ Bank functions both as a central institution and as a corporate and investment bank.
+DZ Bank AG ([deː ˈt͡sɛt baŋk aːɡeː]) is the second largest bank in Germany by asset size and the central institution for around 700 cooperative banks and their around 7,200 branch offices.
+Within that Bundesverband der Deutschen Volksbanken und Raiffeisenbanken, which is one of Germany's largest private sector financial service organizations and manages assets of around 1.175 trillion euros, DZ Bank functions both as a central institution and as a corporate and investment bank.

 DZ Bank is an acronym for Deutsche Zentral-Genossenschaftsbank (literally "German Central Cooperative Bank").

 As a holding, the DZ Bank Group defines itself primarily as a service provider for local cooperative banks and their 30 million or so clients.
-The DZ Bank Group includes: DVB Bank, a transportation finance bank; Bausparkasse Schwäbisch Hall, a building society; DZ HYP ([deː t͡sɛt ˈhyp aːˌɡeː]), a provider of commercial real estate finance; DZ Privatbank Gruppe; R+V Versicherung, an insurance company; TeamBank, a provider of consumer finance; Union Investment Group, an asset management company; VR Leasing; and various other specialized institutions.
+The DZ Bank Group includes: Bausparkasse Schwäbisch Hall, a building society; DZ HYP ([deː t͡sɛt ˈhyp aːˌɡeː]), a provider of commercial real estate finance; DZ Privatbank Gruppe; R+V Versicherung, an insurance company; TeamBank, a provider of consumer finance; Union Investment Group, an asset management company; VR Smart Finanz; and various other specialized institutions.

 DZ Bank, headquartered in Frankfurt, Germany, is a member of CIBP, EACB, the Euro Banking Association, and Unico.
 It maintains branches, subsidiaries and representative offices in key financial centers and economic regions worldwide.
 The DZ Bank building in Berlin, located at Pariser Platz 3, was designed by architect Frank Gehry.

 DZ Bank also has one of the most significant collections of contemporary artistic photography which today comprises over 6,000 works by more than 550 artists.